Policies & Procedures

 Food and Drink

 Drinks with lids are permitted, but food is not permitted.
-Please do not leave trash in the studio.
+Please do not leave trash behind.
 Recycling bins are next to the elevators on each floor.

 Storage and Saving Work

 Work-in-progress files may be stored on the workstation’s internal hard drive for the duration of the session, but users are encouraged to save their work to a removable media at the end of the session and remove all files from the internal drive.
 All files/work left on workstations are public, therefore their integrity and existence is not guaranteed.
-A limited number of 1TB external drives are kept in the Design Studio and available for storing work.
+A limited number of 1TB external drives are kept for storing work.
 These are accessible to all and are not considered a safe or private area to store files.
 Use these at your own risk.

 The internal drives are regularly erased.

 Users should bring USB flash drives, portable hard drives, DVDs, or be prepared to send files over the network for storage.
-Files may be deleted from the workstation’s hard drive at any time after the completion of The Digital Leaning Studio and its staff are not liable for any loss, damage or expense sustained by any user due to the use of the DLS services, equipment, software, advice or information.
+Files may be deleted from the workstation’s hard drive at any time after the completion of The Digital Media Commons and its staff are not liable for any loss, damage or expense sustained by any user due to the use of the library services, equipment, software, advice or information.

 Be Courteous to Others

 Students may work on stations in small groups.
 Those working in groups should keep their volume low out of respect for others.
-Failure to do so may result in being asked to leave the studio.
+Failure to do so may result in being asked to leave.

-The computer stations in the Digital Learning Studio are designed for collaboration.
-Extra chairs are available around the studio.
-However, due to space restrictions there can only be a maximum of three people at any computer station.
+The computer stations in the Digital Media Commons are designed for collaboration.
+Extra chairs are available, however, due to space restrictions there can only be a maximum of three people at any computer station.

 Please keep headphone volume as low as possible.
 We have a limited number of headphones with microphones available for use.
-Headphones must remain in the Digital Learning Studio.
+Headphones must remain in the Digital Media Commons.

 Be Careful With Equipment

-Digital Learning Studio equipment is USF property.
-Users of Studio equipment will be held responsible to pay the replacement cost of any borrowed equipment, which is lost, stolen, or damaged beyond repair.
+Digital Media Commons equipment is USF property.
+Users of equipment will be held responsible to pay the replacement cost of any borrowed equipment, which is lost, stolen, or damaged beyond repair.
 These costs will be applied against the user’s USF account and must be paid online.

-- Users may not check out Digital Learning Studio equipment if their Library account is blocked due to fines or overdue items.
+- Users may not check out equipment if their Library account is blocked due to fines or overdue items.

 - Users are responsible for returning all equipment in the same condition as it was when checked out.
 It is the user’s responsibility to ensure that the equipment is in proper working order when checking it out.
-Should the user discover equipment is faulty for any reason, it must be reported to the Digital Learning Studio immediately.
+Should the user discover equipment is faulty for any reason, it must be reported immediately.

-- Equipment returned to the Digital Learning Studio must be handed directly to a student employee or staff member.
+- Equipment returned to the Digital Media Commons must be handed directly to a student employee or staff member.

 - Equipment usage privileges may be revoked at any time without warning due to careless handling of equipment, repeated lateness, or repetitive damage.
 Please note that unattended equipment is considered careless handling.